 Even mid-level inkjet printers can now print good quality photographs.
 Are they high enough quality to be displayed at an art exhibit?
 Definitely not.
 But for home use, it is more than adequate.
 Premium photo papers coming down in price coupled with the Instant Ink program from HP, it is a great time to start printing photos at home on the cheap.

 Whether you have stopped printing photos at home due to the high cost, or you never knew that you can print good quality photos at home, this is the best time to do it.
-Costs of printing photos at home are at an all-time low while quality prints equal or better those from your local drugstore.
+Costs of printing photos at home are at an all-time low while print quality equal or better those from your local drugstore.
 Even crafters can get in on the action and print all sorts of full-coloured documents.
 The idea of ink being low cost or free is just so far-fetched, it may sound too good to be true.
 I can assure you that this is the new reality and ink is no longer the prohibitive factor for printing colour photographs!